 Is It Okay For My Dog To Lick My Legs?

 As long as your dong isn’t licking your legs nonstop, being aggressive, or in some other way being destructive or dangerous then it is okay for your dog to lick your legs.

-However, whether you like it and think it is okay is a different story.
-If your dog is getting hair on your clothes, if you think their breath smells, or you just think it is gross then you might not appreciate the attention.
+However, whether you like it and think it is okay is a different story. f your dog is slobbering on your pants, if you think their breath smells, or you just think it is gross then you might not appreciate the attention.